 Until now I only got to enjoy that meal every 24 months because honestly, I don’t like to deep-fry food in my own kitchen.
 It’s just not worth the mess.
 But after successfully making Crispy Baked Buffalo Wings and Baked Chicken Tenders (after a couple of failed attempts), I thought, “Why not try the same method in a baked coconut shrimp recipe?”
 And all I can say is – wow!
 Not only are these shrimp incredibly delicious and super crispy, they come at a minimum of effort and mess.
 If you love fried shrimp, you simply must try this easy recipe!

 Here is the key step – you need to pre-bake the mixture of panko breadcrumbs and shredded coconut before you bread the shrimp.
 Note the difference in the photo below.
 The breading is already lightly golden before you coat the shrimp with it.

 Then you coat the shrimp in this order: flour, egg, breading.
 Next you crank up the oven and bake the shrimp on a rack until deeply golden all the way around.

 That’s it!
 You’re rewarded with perfectly crispy, entirely tasty shrimp.
-Dip them in spicy sriracha mayonnaise or your favorite cocktail sauce to make them even better.
+Serve a spicy sriracha mayonnaise or spicy remoulade sauce for dippin to make them even better.